 TGax Editor: Modify 9.4.2.29 related to TS Info ACK Policy subfield, delete the Table 9-159 and modify the Schedule subfield as follows:

 The TS Info Ack Policy subfield is 2 bits in length and indicates whether MAC acknowledgments are required for MPDUs or A‑MSDUs belonging to this TSID and the form of those acknowledgments.
-The encoding of the TS Info Ack Policy subfield is shown in Table 9-(
+The encoding of the TS Info Ack Policy subfield is shown in Table 9-9 (ACK Policy subfield in QoS Control field of QoS data frames). [#15130]